 David Ellery is a reporter for The Canberra Times.

-David Ellery What is it with national capitals and phallic symbols?
+David Ellery What is it about authors and cats?